 If I have special circumstances, is there flexibility in the funding rules?

 Additional support may be available for: accessible learning accommodation, dependent care, living away from home and academic upgrading.
-Contact your Employment Ontario (EO) Case Manager or MAESD Representative to find out more.
-While MAESD will consider student circumstances on an individual basis, students should be prepared for the aforementioned restrictions.
+Contact your Employment Ontario (EO) Case Manager or MTCU Representative to find out more.
+While MTCU will consider student circumstances on an individual basis, students should be prepared for the aforementioned restrictions.

 Who do I contact if I need to discuss issues regarding my funding?

-Contact either your EO Case Manager or your MAESD Representative.
+Contact either your EO Case Manager or your MTCU Representative.

 Some of the information in my SC Letter of Acceptance/SC Cost Estimate is incorrect.
 How can I get it changed?